poku-e/ZenPane/README.md

 - Never block local todo creation on EventKit access
 - Persist reminder identifiers so updates remain idempotent
 - Expect sandbox and entitlement issues during local development
+- Keep the full-access Reminders usage description aligned with the EventKit API being requested

+For location integration:

+- Keep Core Location requests user-initiated where possible
+- Treat reverse geocoding failures as non-fatal and retain the coordinates
+- Preserve the stored city/coordinates so weather can keep working after the initial location lookup

 ## License / Ownership